barryclark/jekyll-now/_posts/2020-13-01-Processing.md

 [![Noise Gate Done Right](http://img.youtube.com/vi/VfxleITKdCY/0.jpg)](http://www.youtube.com/watch?v=VfxleITKdCY "Noise Gate Done Right")

+By the way, turning up the fade is a must - if your audio source dips below the required level, it will fade it but not cut it which means it still sounds relatively natural in the final mix

 ## Compressors

 Compressors are best represented by this picture of a cat: